jiacwng/meerkat/README.md

 ten of these summaries.
 The alert column below is what sits underneath them, opened on demand while investigating.

-No commercial triage tool appears here: they rank incidents a correlation layer has already built, so they cannot run on a raw open-source alert stream.
-The comparison is against the ordering a team applies to that stream with no tool, the severity the detectors already print.

 | Ranking method | steps reached (of 60) | items opened per day | alerts behind them, per day |
 |---|---:|---:|---:|
 | **Meerkat** | **58** | **10** | **5,775** |